DS-100/su23/syllabus.md

 - **Computing**: The Structure and Interpretation of Computer Programs ([CS 61A](http://cs61a.org/){:target="_blank"}) or Computational Structures in Data Science ([Data 88C](https://c88c.org/){:target="_blank"}).
 These courses provide additional background in python programming (e.g., for loops, lambdas, debugging, and complexity) that will enable Data 100 to focus more on the concepts in Data Science and less on the details of programming in python.

-- **Math**: Linear Algebra (Math 54, EE 16A, Math 91, Math 110, or Stat 89A): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms. **This may be satisfied concurrently to Data 100.**
+- **Math**: Linear Algebra (Math 54, EECS 16A, Math 91, Math 110, or Stat 89A).
+We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms. **This may be satisfied concurrently to Data 100.**

 Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material.

-**Textbook**: There is no official textbook for Data 100 this semester; in its stead, we will provide course notes that will be released with the respective lectures.
+**Textbook**: There is no official textbook for Data 100 this semester; we will provide course notes that will be released with the respective lectures.

 ## Course Culture
 Students taking Data C100 come from a wide range of backgrounds.
 We hope to foster an inclusive and safe learning environment based on curiosity rather than competition.
-All members of the course community—the instructor, students, and GSIs—are expected to treat each other with courtesy and respect.
+All members of the course community — the instructors, students, and course staff — are expected to treat each other with courtesy and respect.
 Some of the responsibility for that lies with the staff, but a lot of it ultimately rests with you, the students.

 ### Be Aware of Your Actions